wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 The `BeautifulSoup` class accepts the text it is parsing as a parameter and a string letting it know what the text is.
 In this case, the text represents HTML, so we pass in `"html.parser"`.

 Now you can use your `BeautifulSoup` object’s `find` method to search for different tags in the HTML.
-The `find` method accepts the name of a tag as a parameter and returns all the tags that match.
+The `find` method accepts the name of a tag as a parameter and returns the first tag that matches.

 ```python
 import requests